Have Your Cats Become Fighting Felines?

 Be sure there are vertical areas for them to access independently, like cat trees.
 Watch how they interact at eating time and set up separate food and water stations if necessary.

-Once aggression between cats living in the same home starts, it is usually necessary to reintroduce them.
-We’ll go into more detail about reintroduction in an upcoming post later this week.
+Once aggression between cats living in the same home starts, it is often necessary to reintroduce them.